Awan (ancient city): History

 Awan wrestled independence from the Akkadians during the reign of Shar-Kali-Sharri.
-But some time later, the Awan Dynasty ended with the demise of its last king, Kutik-Inshushinak, followed by the control of the Third Dynasty of Ur over the region, circa 2100-2000 BCE.
+But some time later, the Awan Dynasty ended with the defeat of its last king, Puzur-Inshushinak by Ur-Nammu (c.
+2112–2094 BC), followed by the control of the Third Dynasty of Ur over the region.

-After these events, the name "Awan" disappears from history.
+The last mention of Awan was during the reign of Ibbi-Sin (c.
+2028–2004 BC), final ruler of the Ur III Empire, and then only as a geographical area.